Calibration requirement for Epoch of Reionization 21-cm signal observation -- III. Bias and variance in uGMRT ELAIS-N1 field power spectrum: Statistical Characteristics of the Residual Gain Errors

 To check any remaining time cross-correlation across different antennae/polarizations etc we find the correlation time for all possible cross-correlation.
 The integration time of the observation is $2.68$ sec and for insignificant cross-correlation we expect the correlation time to be within twice the integration time.
 We then divide these in bins of different combinations of polarization or real/imaginary parts.
 Black solid line in the right-hand panel of Figure~\ref{fig:corrFunc} show the histogram of correlation time from all possible different antenna pairs (LL\_re with RR\_re in left and RR\_re with RR\_re in right).
 Other combinations are also tested and few are shown here.
 We find that for all cases of cross correlation, the correlation time is less than twice the integration time for about $90 \%$ of the cases suggesting that the residual gain errors do not have significant cross-correlation.

 Using the time series data of the residual gain errors of each antenna, we estimate the time autocorrelation functions of both the polarizations.
 These numerical estimates of the autocorrelation function is then used to calculate the function $\chi(\ell)$ as given in eqn.~(\ref{eq:chi}).
 The angular field of view at $400$ MHz is about $2$ degrees, we choose a $\Delta U = 0.012$ k$\lambda$ ($\Delta U < 1/FoV$).
 The estimated $\chi(\ell)$ from the imaginary part of the LL polarizations for all the antenna are shown with black dots in the left panel of Figure~\ref{fig:compfour}.
 The median values from all the antennae of the same function is shown with a black-dashed line.
 Clearly, there are not much significant variation across the antenna.
 The median values for all the antenna are plotted for both the RR and LL polarizations in the same plot.
 Note that, the $\chi(\ell)$ calculated from real parts of both the polarizations are smaller than their imaginary counterparts.
+At present we do not understand the reason for these systematic differences.
 Furthermore, the real and imaginary parts does not vary across the two polarizations.

 A comparison of statistics from four different days of observations is given in Table~\ref{tab:SigmaSummary} and is shown in the right panel of Figure~\ref{fig:compfour}, where the markers represents the mean of the residual gain errors from all the antennas.
 The mean of the standard deviation of all the antennas are shown as error bars.
 We observe that the observation on June 27 has significantly high residual gain errors.
 The observations on May 05 and May 06 are better from the perspective of residual gain error.